jurgenwigg/py3S60/newcore/Doc/library/argparse.rst

 The ``__call__`` method may perform arbitrary actions, but will typically set attributes on the ``namespace`` based on ``dest`` and ``values``.

-Action subclasses can define a ``format_usage`` method that takes no argument and return a string which will be used when printing the usage of the program.
-If such method is not provided, a sensible default will be used.

 The parse_args() method
 -----------------------